Chronic Pain Management

 I work with the Pain Collective to ensure you have access to a full multidisciplinary team, including physiotherapists, psychologists, and other specialists, so that your care is collaborative, personalized, and comprehensive.

-Missed out on the DBT online group for people living with chronic pain?
-You can now do the course at your own pace- Self paced course for living with chronic pain
+Want to learn self management skills for living with chronic pain?
+Enroll in the Self paced course for living with chronic pain